qmk/qmk_firmware/docs/newbs_getting_started.md

 You can also set your default keymap name.
 Most people use their github username here, and we recommend that you do too.

     qmk config user.keymap=<github_username>

+After this you can leave those arguments off and compile your keyboard like this:

+    qmk compile

 # Creating Your Keymap